AlbanAndrieu/ansible-windows/README.md

   [![Platforms](http://img.shields.io/badge/platforms-windows-lightgrey.svg?style=flat)](#)

-Goal of this project is to lauch ansible script using [pywinrm](https://pypi.python.org/pypi/pywinrm).
+Goal of this project is to launch ansible script using [pywinrm](https://pypi.python.org/pypi/pywinrm).
 A VagrantFile is downloading a windows 2012 server VM that will be hosted on VirtualBox.
 Then we are launching Ansible script in order to set up this VM.

 VM was taken from
 ------------------